-Building the business case for win-loss analysis?
+Building a business case for win-loss analysis?
 Companies that conduct effective win-loss analysis achieve meaningful business outcomes.
-This section explores the benefits and potential ROI of an investment in win-loss analysis:
+This section explores the benefits and potential ROI of an investment in win-loss analysis.

 The purpose of win-loss analysis is to help a company understand why they are winning or losing sales opportunities.
 These insights, when current and accurate, directly impact an organization's ability to increase win rates and sales revenue.

 In a recent study on win-loss analysis, the 5 most common benefits experienced by companies that practice win-loss analysis included:

 It is also worth noting that 74% of respondents experienced two or more of the benefits listed above.
 To see the full study, download a free copy of The State of Win-Loss Analysis Report here.